gi-no/blog_mean_stack/article2.md

 Create time format filter
 ==============

-Now, message creation time is shown in UTC time.
+Now, message creation time is shown in UTC.
 Let's change to show time from now like Twitter.

 #### Install momentjs

-We use a time formatting JavaScript library "momenjs" as client-side library.
+We use a time formatting JavaScript library "momenjs" as a client-side library.
 Install the library using bower.

 ```shell
 % bower install --save momentjs
 % grunt wiredep
 ```

-"--save" options saves the package name to "bowser.json", and "grunt wiredep" adds script tag to load the library to "index.html".
+"--save" options saves the package name to "bowser.json", and "grunt wiredep" adds script tags to load the library to "index.html".

 #### Create fromNow AngularJS filter

 Create "fromNow" AngularJS filter.
-Filter is a AngularJS feature to format the value.
+Filter is an AngularJS feature to format the value.
 So, let's create a filter to format time as time from now.

-Generate fromNow filter using generator.
-Generator will create a directory and put filter code and test code under the directory.
+Generate fromNow filter using a generator.
+The generator will create a directory and put filter code and test code under the directory.
 For now, when we created new directory, we need to run "grunt injector" or "grunt serve" to load JavaScript files. ( [grunt-contrib-watch/issues/166](https://github.com/gruntjs/grunt-contrib-watch/issues/166) )

 ```shell